Irish mythology: Fomorians

 The Fomorians or Fomori (Fomóire) are a supernatural race, who are often portrayed as hostile and monstrous beings.
 Originally, they were said to come from under the sea or the earth.
 Later, they were portrayed as sea raiders, which was probably influenced by the Viking raids on Ireland around that time.
 Later still they were portrayed as giants.
 They are enemies of Ireland's first settlers and opponents of the Tuatha Dé Danann, although some members of the two races have offspring.
-The Fomorians were viewed as the alter-egos to the Tuath Dé The Tuath Dé defeat the Fomorians in the Battle of Mag Tuired.
+The Tuath Dé defeat the Fomorians in the Battle of Mag Tuired.
 This has been likened to other Indo-European myths of a war between gods, such as the Æsir and Vanir in Norse mythology and the Olympians and Titans in Greek mythology.